Three Teens Allegedly Stole A Mom's Car And Killed Her Son Sleeping In The Back Seat

 “We’re just asking, regardless of who you are, what you are, and where you are, if you could just return the child,” David Archie, Kingston's uncle, told the Clarion-Ledger.
 “Leave him somewhere, find a way to get him to a store, to a gas station, to a restaurant, Walmart, anywhere people are and just drop him off.”

-Around 9:30 am, authorities said they found the vehicle abandoned on a dirt road in Gluckstadt, Mississippi, in rural Madison county, with Frazier dead of a gunshot wound in the backseat, authorities said at a news conference.
+Around 9:30 am, authorities said they found the vehicle abandoned on a dirt road in Gluckstadt, Mississippi, in rural Madison county, with Frazier dead of a gunshot wound in the back seat, authorities said at a news conference.
 They had acted on a tip from a local resident.

 "Our hearts go out to the families," Hinds County Sheriff's Department Major Pet Luke said at a press conference — then, Kingston's father arrived, who hadn't yet learned of his son's death.